bbauska/UofM-AdvStyling/readme.md

 What do we need to do?
 If we were in class, in real life, I would sit there and stare at you, until someone finally raised their hand and made a guess.
-But, you\'re lucky, we\'re not there together.
+But, you&apos;re lucky, we&apos;re not there together.

-So I\'m just going to tell you.
-The problem isn\'t with our navigation, it\'s actually with the section that comes underneath it.
-I\'m going to go down here.
-If you think about it, every section by default is block, so it\'s a simple enough trick to get these things to be next to each other.
-I\'m going to add the code right now.
+So I&apos;m just going to tell you.
+The problem isn&apos;t with our navigation, it&apos;s actually with the section that comes underneath it.
+I&apos;m going to go down here.
+If you think about it, every section by default is block, so it&apos;s a simple enough trick to get these things to be next to each other.
+I&apos;m going to add the code right now.

-So, in order to get this to work I\'ve added a little bit more code.
-I went in and I said, you know what, this section can\'t be block, it needs to be inline block.
-And since I made the navigation bar about 20% I went ahead and made this 70% because I\'m not feeling like I want to do the math of the margins and the padding right now.
+So, in order to get this to work I&apos;ve added a little bit more code.
+I went in and I said, you know what, this section can&apos;t be block, it needs to be inline block.
+And since I made the navigation bar about 20% I went ahead and made this 70% because I&apos;m not feeling like I want to do the math of the margins and the padding right now.
 I also set the height to 100 viewport height to take up the whole screen.
 I did have to go back and change one thing up in my nav as well.